Measurement of Snowpack Density, Grain Size, and Black Carbon Concentration Using Time-domain Diffuse Optics: Introduction

 Because snow is also a highly scattering medium, many of the results from diffuse optical spectroscopy can be adapted to the characterization of snowpack properties.
-Despite this, the adoption of diffuse optics concepts in the snow sensing community has been limited. \cite{varnai2007} proposed that the spatial spread of diffused laser light could be used to determine snow and sea ice thickness. \cite{smith2018} noted that the multiple scattering of laser light within a snowpack should result in biases in lidar altimetry measurements.
-They used a combination of diffusion theory and Monte-carlo modeling to assess the dependence of this multiple scattering bias on grain size, black carbon concentration, and the choice of surface height retrieval algorithm. \cite{fair2022} experimentally confirmed the predictions of \cite{smith2018} by comparing biases in the snow surface heights retrieved by IceSat-2 and by the 532 nm and 1064 nm beams on the Airborne Topographic Mapper.
+Despite this, the adoption of diffuse optics concepts in the snow sensing community has been limited. \cite{varnai2007} proposed that the spatial spread of diffused laser light could be used to determine snow and sea ice thickness. \cite{smith2018} noted that the multiple scattering of green laser light within a snowpack should result in biases in lidar altimetry measurements.
+They used a combination of diffusion theory and Monte-carlo modeling to assess the dependence of this multiple scattering bias on grain size, black carbon concentration, and the choice of surface height retrieval algorithm. \cite{fair2022} experimentally confirmed predictions of \cite{smith2018} by comparing remotely sensed grain size measurements to biases in snow surface heights retrieved using green (532 nm) lidar beams on IceSat-2 and the Airborne Topographic Mapper (ATM).
 As far as we are aware, prior to this work, the only direct application of DOS techniques to retrieve bulk snowpack properties was made by \cite{allgaier2022snow}.
 In their work, the snow was illuminated with continuous-wave laser sources at two different wavelengths, and a smartphone camera was used to take images of the spatially resolved, steady-state intensity of light that exited the snowpack after diffusing within the snow.
 From these smartphone images, along with an independent \emph{in situ} measurement of the snow's density, the authors were able to retrieve the absorption and effective scattering coefficients of the snowpack, as well as an estimate of the concentration of black carbon within it.
 In \cite{ackermann2006}, and in a separate work by \cite{allgaier2022ice}, time-domain diffuse optical measurements were used to estimate the absorption and scattering coefficients of \emph{glacier ice}, which is optically similar to snow when it is rich in air bubbles.
+A theoretical analysis of diffuse optical spectroscopy applied to glacier ice is provided in \cite{allgaier2021}. \cite{maffione1998} and \cite{perron2021} used steady-state, spatially-resolved reflectance measurements to measure inherent optical properties of \emph{sea ice}.